Element assembly with HoloLens 2

 Since the planning of the buildings and the components is already done digitally and in 3D, these plans could also be displayed spatially in Mixed Reality.
 This idea gave rise to the ElementBau app for HoloLens 2.
 For the first time, the app enables a completely digital workflow from CAD planning to the assembly on the work bench.

 With the use of this digital tool, a significant acceleration of the process step was measured.

 The app projects the construction plan three-dimensionally and in life-size on the workbench and supports the employees during assembly:

 - The component selected by gesture or voice command is highlighted in the virtual model.

 - A mini model of the element can be freely rotated and zoomed.

-- The virtually displayed parts can be moved to examine complex sub-areas.
+- The virtually displayed parts can be repositioned to examine complex interior components.

 - A floating parts list displays the different parts of the element.
 This list is fixed in space or can be summoned with a gesture if required.